 SCP received a certificate of occupancy on March 30 and has completed over 75% of the construction punch list.
 The soft opening of the Advanced Energy Center will follow 4-6 weeks of design installations, vendor bay installations, and COVID safety practices before we can open publicly.
-SCP intends to host a private tour to Commissioners and staff of the California Energy Commission prior to opening publicly.
-While awaiting this soft opening, know that the Advanced Energy Center discounts and technologies, plus the on-bill loan program are available now online on the Advanced Energy Center website - www.scpadvancedenergycenter.org.
+While awaiting this soft opening, the Advanced Energy Center discounts and technologies, plus the on-bill loan program are available now online on the Advanced Energy Center website - www.scpadvancedenergycenter.org.